• Skip to primary navigation

 3. Buy too much.

-As was mentioned above the return policies are great.
-So, having too much lets you be choosey in what you install.
-You can pick through the flawed tile and return what you don’t use.
+As was mentioned above, the return policies are great.
+So, purchasing too much tile lets you be choosey with what you install.

 Why You Should NOT Buy a Newly Remodeled Home